Africa to the World

 Africa to the World is a debut studio album by South African DJ Sun-El Musician, released on April 20, 2018 through EL World Music.

-The album was certified gold by the Recording Industry of South Africa (RiSA).
+The album was certified Platinum by the Recording Industry of South Africa (RiSA).

 Critical reception

 Africa to the World scored 8/10 ratings by YoMzansi.

 Awards

 Africa to the World was nominated for Best Dance Album and Newcomer of the Year at the 25th South African Music Awards.